pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 - A folder at root level named `.pyenv` should have been created
-- To refer this folder you, can use `~/.pyenv` (**and you should**)
+- To refer to this folder, you can use `~/.pyenv` (**and you should**)

 ## `Python 3.13.5` using `pyenv`

-> It's preferable to install this version, as it's important for the students to use the same version as the one used in the course, in particular, using different versions in the same course could lead to unexpected errors and issues, **with the risk of being very time consuming to solve**.
-If **you're very familiar** with Python installation and version management, feel free to do as you're used to.
+> It is preferable to install this version, as it is important for the students to use the same version as the one used in the course, in particular, using different versions in the same course could lead to unexpected errors and issues, **with the risk of being very time consuming to solve**.
+If **you are very familiar** with Python installation and version management, feel free to do as you are used to.

 `3.13.5` is the latest stable version as of 2025/06/11.
 In a terminal, just run: